-Uncertainties continue for the continuance of the nursery which has given Lowbrook Academy £58k per year.
-The lease is in the process of being renewed and there is confidence that this income will continue and increase into the future.
+A new lease has been agreed with the nursery which will result in £78,000 p.a. per year in income to Lowbrook Academy.
+There is confidence that this income will continue into the future.
 The GAG funding is a significant part of the income of Lowbrook and therefore changes to this figure that the academy receives will impact significantly on the budget.
-Covid related activities increased costs in the academy in 2020/21 and have remained significant in 2021/22.
+Work was undertaken in the 2022-23 financial year to improve one of the classrooms.
+This reduced the funds available to Lowbrook but did not have a significant impact on the current surplus.